Skip to content

 let selectedIndex = 0

-const stream = CLI.stream()
+const input = CLI.stream()

 await CLI.hideCursor()

-function drawBrowser() {
+async function drawBrowser() {

 console.log("📁 File Browser (↑↓ to navigate, Enter to select, Q to quit)")